Souravgoswami/cowspeak/README.md

 25        --welcome/-w                  Show some system details to the user.
 ```

-## Note 📝
+## Note on Arguments 📝

 You have to pass each argument separately.
 For example, cowspeak -rc rotates the colour of the output, and -w shows a welcome screen with some system status and information.
 So if you want to use both, you have to use cowspeak -rc -w (instead of cowspeak -rcw).
-This makes it cleaner.

 If you pass an invalid argument, cowspeak will not inform you.
 It will simply ignore the invalid argument so you can cheer!